Mechergui-Med-Aziz/Mechergui-Med-Aziz/README.md

 ## 📝 About Me

 I'm a passionate software developer with a keen interest in web development.
-I love to explore new technologies and leverage them to solve real-world problems.
+I like to explore new technologies and leverage them to solve real-world problems.

 <img
     alt=""